aws-samples/aws-blockchain-node-runners/lib/xrp/README.md

 npx cdk deploy XRP-single-node --json --outputs-file single-node-deploy.json
 ```

 2. After starting the node you need to wait for the initial synchronization process to finish.
 You can use Amazon CloudWatch to track the progress.
 There is a script that publishes CloudWatch metrics every 5 minutes, where you can watch `XRP Sequence` metrics.
-When the node is fully synced the sequence should match that of the configured xrp network (testnet, mainnet, etc).
+When the node is fully synced the sequence should match that of the configured XRPL network (testnet, mainnet, etc).
 To see them:

     - Navigate to [CloudWatch service](https://console.aws.amazon.com/cloudwatch/) (make sure you are in the region you have specified for `AWS_REGION`)
     - Open `Dashboards` and select dashboard that starts with `XRP-single-node` from the list of dashboards.